 How Do You Clean Bathroom Mirrors?

-Regular cleaning is imperative to keep your fixtures clean in any room.
+Regular cleaning is imperative to keeping your fixtures clean in any room.
 The term “regular” might refer to twice per month, once weekly, or as necessary.
 The idea is to deal with dirt while it’s minimal or non-existent.
 Thanks to that, you won’t have many persistent stains, which require more effort to clean.

 The project of cleaning a toilet mirror shouldn’t take more than 15-20 minutes.
 That doesn’t include the time required to gather supplies.
 You’ll find a detailed explanation of the entire process in the following sections.